asimonder/asimonder.github.io/_pages/phd_airsea.md

 Send your CV, transcripts, and a short motivation letter to Dr. Asım Önder ([asim.onder@mail.nsysu.edu.tw](mailto:asim.onder@mail.nsysu.edu.tw)).
 The selected candidate will be supported through the formal application to NSYSU's graduate program.

+#### Application

+Starting date: August 2025 (Fall semester).
+Send your CV, transcripts, and a short motivation letter to Dr. Asım Önder ([asim.onder@mail.nsysu.edu.tw](mailto:asim.onder@mail.nsysu.edu.tw)).
+The selected candidate will be supported through the formal application to NSYSU's graduate program.
+Review of applications will begin immediately and continue until the position is filled.
+Only shortlisted candidates will be contacted.

 ### PhD Position: Two-Phase LES of Marine Boundary Layers